OscarGtzV/structures/README.md

 # structures
-Routines to wriates molecular structures
+Routines to write molecular structures with specific geometrys and different atoms.